pritesh-shendekar/pritesh-shendekar-demo/README.md

 # pritesh-shendekar-demo
-Build a basic lightning component that can query a list of 10 most recently created accounts and display it using a lightning app.
+2)Build a basic lightning component that can query a list of 10 most recently created accounts and display it using a lightning app.
 ------------------------------------------------------------------------------------------------
 AccountList.cls (Apex Controller):
 public class AccountController {